Microsoft Intune Evolution Over 10 Years Intune Admin

-Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin?
-I started testing Intune back in 2012.
-This blog post is all about my experience with Intune Evolution.
-I think Microsoft released the first beta of Microsoft Intune (Codename Florida) back in April 2010.
+Let’s discuss the Microsoft Intune Evolution over 10 Years as an Intune Admin.
+I started testing Intune back in 2012, and this blog post is about my experience with Intune Evolution.

-Intune is the successor to the never-released “System Center Online Desktop Manager” project.
-Following is my first post about Intune, “How to Add or Upload a Software Apps to Microsoft Intune“.
-Intune started with the Silverlight console.
-The Intune is moved to the Azure portal after 7 years of the Intune beta release.
+My first post about Intune is “How to Add or Upload Software Apps to Microsoft Intune.”
+Intune started with the Silverlight console and was moved to the Azure portal after seven years of beta release.

 Patch My PC